michaelkin1/Genome_analysis_michael_kinsella/README.md

 prokka_annotation.sh contains code for the prokka functional annotation on the canu assembly.

+quast_canu.sh contains code for the quast quality evulation on the canu assembly.

-quast spades.sh contains code for the quast quality evulation on the spades assembly
+quast_spades.sh contains code for the quast quality evulation on the spades assembly.

 trimmomatic.sh contains code for the trimmomatic process on the illumina reads.